pinobatch/nrom-template/README.md

 If `make nrom-template.nes` prints "up to date" and `make run` prints "command not found", the makefile is trying to run the built ROM in an emulator.
-You'll need to open the makefile in a text editor and change `EMU` to the path of your preferred emulator.
+Open the makefile in a text editor and change `EMU` to the path of your preferred emulator.

 If `make` prints nothing, not even "command not found" or "No targets